rednafi/rednafi.com/content/misc/sane_pull_request.md

     ![commit filter][image_1]

--   To avoid the above, I often rebase my feature branch after a messy development workflow and divide the changes into a few commits clustered around the core implementation, tests, documentation, dependency upgrades, and occasional refactoring.
+-   To make diff filtering better, I often rebase my feature branch after a messy development workflow and divide the changes into a few commits clustered around the core implementation, tests, documentation, dependency upgrades, and occasional refactoring.

 -   Rebasing all the changes into a single commit is okay if the change is small, but for bigger changes, this does more harm than good.